DanVal1269/scripts_repo/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the configuration file to Web Vms /etc/ansible
+- Copy the configuration file to Web Vms `/etc/ansible`
-- Update the /etc/ansible/hosts file to include the IP address of the Elk Server VM and webservers "[Internal IP] ansible_python_interpreter=/usr/bin/python3"
+- Update the `/etc/ansible/hosts` file to include the IP address of the Elk Server VM and webservers "`[Internal IP] ansible_python_interpreter=/usr/bin/python3`"
 - Run the playbook, and navigate to http://[Elk_VM_Public_IP]:5601/app/kibana to check that the installation worked as expected.